Skip to main content

 Once your agent is approved, this is the typical order placement flow:

-Step 5 sends the signed calldata(s) to the Send Txs Bot.
-Use bulk-direct-call when you have multiple calldatas (e.g., exit-market + place-order).
-Use direct-call only when you have exactly one calldata.
+Step 5 sends the signed calldata(s) to the Send Txs Bot. bulk-direct-call accepts one or more signed calldatas in a single request; use it for any batch. direct-call is only kept for the single-calldata case.
 The response includes a transaction status and hash.

 skipReceipt parameter